St. Dominic's Primary School Camberwell East

 Enrolments for Prep commence in the year prior to your child starting primary school.

-We invite you to contact us to book a school tour by contacting our office on 98368300, or by emailing email@example.com.
+We invite you to contact our office for any enrolment queries on 98368300, or by emailing firstname.lastname@example.org.

 Prep enrolments are open to all children who turn 5 years by 30th April of the year they begin school.